ailuropodaWu/ailuropodaWu/README.md

 ### Hi there 👋
-## About me
+## About me 🦖
 Hi, I'm Chuan-Yu.
 You can also call me Patrick.
-I have been interested in programming since my second year in high school.
+I have been interested in programming🖥️ since my second year in high school.
 My favorite fields are CV, NLP, and robotics manipulation learning.
-My hobbies include cooking, watching movies, and outdoor activities.
-I am also passionate about finding delicious food in the city, so please let me know if you have any recommendations.
+My hobbies include cooking, watching movies🎥, and traveling🌏.
+I am also passionate about finding delicious food🍖 in the city, so please let me know if you have any recommendations.
 As junior in college, I am working on my graduation project and looking for an internship to gain practical experience.

 ### Education